- Travel and Places»

 Allen Forest Zoo is the biggest park in the city of Kanpur.
-It's regarded as one of the best zoo in Uttar Pradesh and in India.
+It's regarded as one of the best zoos in Uttar Pradesh and in India.
 The sheer green vegetation cover of the place will overwhelm you.
 A sense which all city people need.

 The major attraction of the zoo is the aviary, the building where different birds from all over the world are kept.
-It is such a treat to see different species of parrots and the birds which are from different parts of the world like Germany, Australia and Africa.
+It is such a treat to see different species of parrots and the birds which are from different parts of the world like Germany, Australia, and Africa.

-Then there is the botanical gardens where you will have an opportunity to see some of the rare species of plants.
+Then there are the botanical gardens where you will have an opportunity to see some of the rare species of plants.
 There is also an aquarium and a night house where nocturnal creatures are kept, and last but not the least the life-size sculptures of dinosaurs of the prehistoric origins.